takahirohonda/siwe-dapp-nx-nextjs-hardhat/README.md

 # Single Sign-on with Ethereum - dApp monorepo example with Nx, Next.js, Hardhat

 This is a Nx repo to build a full-stack dApp with Next.js and Solidity.
+Main repo is `next-gb` for the full-stack app and `hardhat-gb` for Ethereum development.
+Other repos are for testing.

 Technologies used in the app is:

 **Frontend**